AdobeDocs/marketo.it-IT/help/marketo/product-docs/administration/marketo-custom-objects/import-custom-object-data.md

    ![](assets/image2016-4-13-14-3a24-3a54.png)

 1. Selezionate la modalità Deduplica dal menu a discesa.
-Fate clic su **Avanti**.
+Fare clic su **Next**.

    ![](assets/image2016-4-13-14-3a28-3a7.png)